Custom scanners

 prompt_embedding = self.embedder.generate(scan_obj.prompt)

-This argument determines if the scanner has access to the VectorDB
+This argument determines if the scanner has access to the `VectorDB` class and its functions:

-add_embeddings(texts: List[str], embeddings: List[List], metadatas: List[dict])
+* `add_embeddings(texts: List[str], embeddings: List[List], metadatas: List[dict])`